Sunday, September 22, 2024

 What is a "Mark"?

 Starting with Sword and Shield in 2019, wild Pokémon may have a badge applied to them when they spawn, known as a "Mark".
 Marks are extremely similar to Ribbons, except that they (typically) can't be earned, only found.
-In fact, only wild Pokémon can have a mark; hatched Pokémon will never have one.
+In fact, only wild Pokémon can have a mark; hatched Pokémon will never have one (thus, the aformentjoned "Masuda Method" goes out the window).
 This provides an incentive towards actually catching your monsters instead of just breeding in the post-game.
 It's a nice bit of style.

 Marks, like Ribbons, can be "equipped" on the status screen to give your Pokémon a unique title when being sent out.
 Fans of the channel will recall that I went to great lengths to collect every Ribbon on my Torkoal for this very reason.
 In this case, our Sandstorm Mark bestows the title "the Sandswept", which I feel is particularly apt for what will eventually be a Tyranitar, a Pokémon famous for summoning a sandstorm when it enters battle.